St John the Baptist Church, Chipping Barnet: History

 During the mid-twentieth century, the roof of St John the Baptist was repaired, and Church House was restored.
 A fire in 1974 severely damaged the choir vestry, then under the tower, and threatened to destroy the whole building.
 It was put out just in time, and in the aftermath, ideas came forward for some of the changes which were put into effect in 1984.
 These included new glass doors as the main entrance under the tower, the creation of a new choir vestry and alterations to the organ.

-Fr Sam Rossiter-Peters was licensed as vicar on November 9th, 2021.
-He followed on from Fr Chris Ferris, who was installed on September 1st, 2014.
-Ferris's predecessor's final service took place on 17th November, 2013.
+Fr Sam Rossiter-Peters was licensed as vicar on 9 November 2021.
+He followed on from Fr Chris Ferris, who was installed on 1 September 2014.
+Bishop Hall Speers, Fr Chris Ferris' predecessor final service took place on 17 November 2013.

 Building

 St John the Baptist, the ancient parish church of Chipping Barnet, consists of a nave and aisles separated by clustered columns which support four pointed arches; a chancel with an east window of good Perpendicular tracery; a vestry, built in the reign of James I by Thomas Ravenscroft; and at the west end, a low, square embattled tower.
 In 1679, James Ravenscroft (son of Thomas) established a charity, which provides funds for the repair and maintenance of the tomb of Thomas Ravenscroft and his wife Thomasina.

 Since 1950, the church has been a Grade II* listed building.